opinions · 2023Archiving the Web

 Mainly uses **ReactJS**, TypeScript, TailwindCSS, PostreSQL, and **Rails** but open to learning new things.

-Currently at [Novablocks](https://novablocks.xyz/), previously at [Tonic Labs](https://toniclabs.ltd).
+Currently [Jamango!](https://jamango.io/), previously at [Tonic Labs](https://toniclabs.ltd).

 - [Mastadon](https://techhub.social/@jorenrui)